EDD 630 Home EDD 630 Syllabus

 6. References

 A properly formatted list of articles cited in the other sections.
-Please include at least six articles.
-You may use ones we’ve discussed or made available in class.
+Please include at least eight relevant articles.
+You may use ones we’ve discussed, have been posted in the schedule and on BlackBoard, in the general EDD 630/631 article list.

 In addition to the links to helpful sites noted throughout the sections above such as this, the following sites and files should help you conform to the required APA style relatively painlessly.
 The University of Illinois provides a sample research paper formatted in Word you can use both to learn about the contents of the sections and to help you format your paper.
 That same sample paper is also available in LibreOffice/OpenOffice.org Writer format.

-To assist you in conforming to APA style, you may use this zipped template for Microsoft Word or this zipped template for OpenOffice.org’s Writer.
+To assist you in conforming to APA style, you may use this zipped template for Microsoft Word or this zipped template for LibreOffice.org’s Writer.
 Note that you must unzip either template after you download it and before you use it.
-Information about using the one for Word is here and here; information for using the one for Writer is here, here, here, and here.
+The LibreOffice template is also online unzipped here.
+Information about using the one for Word is here; information for using the one for Writer is here, here, and here.

 Grading Rubric for Final Project